Loneliness and isolation

 Everyone feels lonely from time to time, but long periods of loneliness or social isolation can have a negative impact on your physical and emotional health and wellbeing.

-Loneliness is a feeling of sadness or distress about being by yourself or feeling disconnected from the world around you.
-It may be felt more over a long period of time.
-It is also possible to feel lonely, even when surrounded by people.
-Loneliness can also come as a result of experiencing mental ill health.
+Loneliness is a feeling of sadness or distress because of a mismatch between the amount of social connection a person wants and the amount they have.
+It is also possible to feel lonely even when surrounded by people.
+One can experience loneliness at work, with friends or in a relationship.
+Feelings of loneliness can also come as a result of experiencing mental ill health.

-Isolation is being separated from other people and your environment.
-Sometimes this occurs through decisions we make ourselves, or because of life circumstance and events e.g. loss of a loved one, doing a job that requires travel or relocation, retirement or cultural or language barriers.
+Isolation is the physical separation from other people.
+Sometimes this occurs through decisions we make ourselves, or because of life circumstance and events e.g. loss of a loved one, doing a job that requires travel or relocation, retirement or cultural and language barriers.

-Below are some of the most common signs that loneliness and isolation are having a negative impact on your mental and physical health:
+There are some common signs which indicate that loneliness and isolation are affecting us in a negative way: